A Closer Look at Cosmetic Surgery Abroad

-Whether it is Colombia, Mexico, or the Dominican Republic, traveling across borders for surgery is known as “medical tourism,” and as a practicing physician and surgeon, I just don’t get it.
+Whether it is Colombia, Mexico, or the Dominican Republic, traveling across borders for surgery is known as “medical tourism”.
+As a practising physician and surgeon, I just don’t get it.

-In a perfect world, all my patients would live next door to me at least for the early recovery in their surgeries.
-Most patients focus on the day of surgery as the pinnacle of their treatment but to me, that day is the easiest and most controlled part.
+In a perfect world, all my patients would live next door to me.
+At least for the early recovery from their surgeries.
+Most patients focus on the day of surgery as the pinnacle of their treatment, but to me, that day is the easiest and most controlled part.
 Most of what I do is preoperative and postoperative management.

 An in-person consult allows me to examine that patient, their areas of concern their skin tightness.
 The degree of skin tightness is really an in-person evaluation.
-It can be the difference between recommending liposuction or a tummy tuck, a lift, or an implant.
+It can be the difference between recommending liposuction vs a tummy tuck, or a breast lift vs a set of breast implants.
 These things make a huge difference in planning the correct surgery.
 Changing the plan at the last minute is anxiety-provoking and far more common when a patient has only been seen over a webcam.

 Patients are encouraged to see me as many times as they like before surgery.
 I want them to be comfortable with me, my staff, the surgery, and the facility.
 It is important that we are comfortable with one another as well.
 Video consults alone and meeting your surgeon for the first time face-to-face as you are wheeled back into the operating room makes an already challenging day more worrisome.